 If you have already set up custom token rates and mappings for features and product families and you want to backup or replicate them on another OpenLM Server, you can easily export them by clicking Export on the main tab of the TokenFlex window:

 You should see a small window pop-up with a downloadable link open.
 Click on the link to begin the download:

-To analyze and get an overview of the usage data of the Token Flex servers, you can open either of the reports by going to EasyAdmin Start → Reports → Token Flex.
+To analyze and get an overview of the usage data of the Token Flex servers, you can open either of the reports by going to EasyAdmin User Interface → Start → Reports → Token Flex.
 There are 3 standard reports available.
 The following section will describe their usage and functionality.

 This report shows the total number of tokens that were consumed for a certain product family along with the total consumption time.
 Two types of views are available: table and chart.
-Please keep in mind that due to the way vendors calculate token consumption, the reports are displayed with a 48 hour delay.
+Please keep in mind that due to the way vendors calculate token consumption, the reports show a 48-hour delay.